Engineering Plastics: Types and Overview.

 Electrical Insulation Properties Effective electrical insulation, crucial for electronics and telecommunications.

-Dimensional Stability Maintain precise dimensions, valuable for precision engineering and mold-making.
+Dimensional Stability Maintain precise dimensions, valuable for precision engineering and mould-making.

-Design Flexibility Can be molded into complex shapes, allowing for innovative product designs.
+Design Flexibility Can be moulded into complex shapes, allowing for innovative product designs.

 Reduced Friction and Wear Inherent lubricity reduces wear and extends component lifespan.